 And what about specialty colleges, like art or design school or a conservatory program?
 Not surprisingly, these institutions add portfolios and auditions into the admissions mix.
 This makes a very different type of college application.

 Take the Rhode Island School of Design, which requires students to submit an application (with essays), transcript, test scores, plus a portfolio and two drawing samples (based on prompts developed by the school each year).

-“Their visual work is really key to their admission to RISD,” explains Lucy King, associate director of admissions.
+“Their visual work is really key to their admission to RISD,” explains Lucy King, former associate director of admissions.

 Like their more traditional counterparts, some students are an easy yes, some are an easy no, and a whole bunch of applicants fall in the middle.

 “This is the really difficult thing about working for a competitive arts college.
 Our acceptance rate is about 27 percent, so that means that lots of candidates who are totally qualified to attend aren’t admitted,” King says.
 “It becomes really hard and frequently, it comes down to interesting factors that may or may not be related to their work.”

 This is where the essay, transcript, and even extracurriculars can really come into play.
 “For example, their work may be really good and maybe they had some interesting activity they were involved in,” King adds.
 “A person with lower grades and an amazing portfolio may do well at RISD.
 A person with perfect grades and a less developed portfolio might do well at RISD.
 And it’s up to us to figure out the balancing point.”

 Meanwhile, even though many institutions have become test optional, some institutions use more of a quantitative approach.

 In quantitative college admissions, applicants who hit the right numbers on the SAT or ACT and GPA are automatically admitted, explains Gary Swegan, former associate vice president for enrollment planning and management for Youngstown State University.